 Expect higher prices for Sat Yank tattoos as there are much more of an experience, include a thorough consult and are generally larger pieces.
 It is completely personalized so expect to pay $250USD and up for experiences that include a translator (please don’t skip on this), the tattoo itself, and transport which WSE Travel provides all of!

 Do Bamboo Tattoos Fade?

 All tattoos fade, machine or bamboo.
-It has been said that bamboo tattoos fade faster though.
+It has been said that bamboo tattoos fade faster though which I have found to be true for my bamboo tattoo compared to my machine tattoos, however, my bamboo tattoo is on my foot, an area that generally fades faster.
 This makes sense as the needle doesn’t get the ink as far into the skin as a machine tattoo.

-Just talk to people, so many people have them done in Thailand you’ll find someone who can recommend a good place!
+Talking to people you meet in Thailand or booking an experience with WSE Travel is your best bet.
+So many people have them done in Thailand you’ll find someone who can recommend a good place!
 And speaking of recommendations here’s one for getting a Sat Yank tattoo in Bangkok.

 Other posts on Thailand:

 - How to Plan the Perfect Thailand Itinerary

 - 8 Bucket List Things to do in Chiang Mai

 - The Best Things to do in Pai